 I usually start by clicking on the domain that sounds most like a niche site to me.

-For instance, if there was a result here that looked like “best-fish-filter-hq.com” – that would be my first stop!
+For instance, if there were a result here that looked like “best-fish-filter-hq.com” – that would be my first stop!

 In this case, I'm pretty sure most of the top 5 are affiliate websites – which is a great sign!